Gavin-Wood4/image-diff/README.md

 ## Usage

-The two executables `diff` and `neon-diff` can be executed from the command line.
+The executable `diff` can be executed from the command line.
 ```bash
 # Example using absolute difference (default)
 ./diff image1.rgba image2.rgba output_abs.rgba